-Function Violation of setup and hold times for (repeated) start in I2C master mode stalled due to clock stretching by the slave.
+Function Violation of setup and hold times for (repeated) start in I2C master mode mode (100kbps).
+As a result, a slave can receive incorrect data or the I2C bus can be stalled due to clock stretching by the slave.

-In I2C master mode, the setup and hold times for a (repeated) START, t{SU,STA} and t{HD,STA} respectively, can be violated if SCL clock frequency is greater than 50kHz in standard mode (100kbps).
-As a result, a slave can receive incorrect data or the I2C bus can be
+DescriptionIn I2C master mode, the setup and hold times for a (repeated) START, t{SU,STA} and t{HD,STA} respectively, can be violated if SCL clock frequency is greater than 50kHz in standard